 Many of these photographs are taken by myself from 1986-2020, and show Barking & Dagenham in a state of flux.
 These include Barking Town, Dagenham Village, and other main regions; in addition, most major buildings of the region over the last 30 plus years.
 Many of these photographs are now shown on the website to give readers' a notion of what my collection entails.

 A selection of historical photographs is also available on the Borough.
 A section of these has been added covering both Barking and Dagenham.
 Another selection of modern views has been placed on the site in the Summer (2007), and augmented following readers' comments.
 The Dagenham pictures section was updated, May 2008.

-The site itself, is intended to be of assistance to people interested in local history, throughout not only the London Borough of Barking & Dagenham, but through the country.
-The site is also accessed by people all over the world, in particular the USA and Australia, where many old residents live today!
+The site itself, is intended to be of assistance to people interested in local history, throughout not only the London Borough of Barking & Dagenham, but the whole country.
+The site is also accessed regularly by people all over the world, in particular the Australia, New Zealand & USA, where many old residents now live today!

-If any reader requires further information about these historical items or articles, or indeed would like a question answered, you will have now have to become a member of the site, and then leave a comment on the testimonial page.
+If any reader requires further information about these historical articles, you will have now have to become a member of the site, and then leave a comment on the appropriate page.
 I will do my best to provide the answer or point them in the right direction.

 Please still e-mail me directly if you feel the need to do so: - website firstname.lastname@example.org